NIMA Sensor with Shireen Yates

 After college I started in a sales and marketing role with Google and YouTube.
 I was constantly on the road and it was really challenging to avoid foods at work dinners and events and exposure to these foods made me feel sub par all the time.

 I became interested in personalization of health and wellness around 2010-2011.
 At a particular wedding I was asking the waitstaff about one of the appetizers and whether it had gluten in it.
-The waitress replied with, “well how allergic are you?” and I thought, what if I just had that one extra data point to help me make a decision?
+The waitress replied with, “well how allergic are you?” which was my red flag to walk away since she clearly didn't understand gluten-free!
+And I thought, what if I just had that one extra data point to help me make a decision?

 How often is gluten found in gluten free food?

 NPR just published an article about how challenging it is to maintain a gluten free diet.
-Even those following a strict gluten free diet find that gluten has infiltrated their food in different ways when tested with new urine and stool sample tests.
-This is why there is so much stress and fear, because you don’t always have a bodily reaction yet you are still doing intestinal damage.
-The reality of navigating this is difficult so we want to try and alleviate some of that stress and angst that comes along with deciding which “gluten free” foods can be deemed safe.
+Even those following a strict gluten free diet find that gluten has infiltrated their food in different ways when tested.
+This is why there is so much stress, because you don’t always have a bodily reaction yet you are still doing intestinal damage.
+The reality of navigating this is difficult so we want to try and alleviate some of that stress and angst that comes along with deciding which “gluten-free” foods can be deemed safe.

 This year we will be launching a peanut device.
 After that we will focus on dairy and tree nut.